Reisling Stakes

 The Reisling Stakes is an Australian Turf Club Group 2 Thoroughbred horse race, for two-year-old fillies, at set weights, over a distance of 1200 metres, held at Randwick Racecourse in Sydney, Australia in March.
 Total prize money for the race is A$300,000.

 History

+The race is named in honour of the 1965 Golden Slipper winner Reisling.

 The winner of this race receives automatic entry to the ATC Golden Slipper Stakes and the race is considered an important prep test due to the same distance as the Golden Slipper Stakes.